avdohusic/order-service/README.md

+# Simple Google authentication using Passport implementation

+The project has divided on the public and protected part.
+After successful login through Google authentication, the user can access on the protected part of the site.

+View template has render using ejs (Embedded javaScript template)

-# Node project with basic Pasport implementation
+# How to start the project

-A simple node project template which use ejs (Embedded JavaScript templates) for render a couple views in the project.

-# Useful commands

-Install dependencies

 npm install

+Configure your mongo db connection in src -> config -> config.js

 go to src folder and simple run:

 node app.js

-*notes
-Need to start the MongoDB server.